Protection of Personal and Property Rights Amendment Bill

 must never be tolerated.

-Madam Speaker, behaviour like this, exploitation of vulnerable people, material and financial abuse, is an infringement
+Mr Speaker, behaviour like this, exploitation of vulnerable people, material and financial abuse, is an infringement of

 Indeed, it is an abuse of power not unlike what this Government has done in their political manoeuvring at the United

 Nations; abuse condemned by indigenous peoples around the globe; abuse condemned by organisations such as Amnesty

 International; abuse which has resulted in the Declaration on the Rights of Indigenous Peoples being delayed, perhaps

 Mr Speaker, this Bill pays particular attention to the vulnerabilities of the elderly, their welfare and their rights;